 AI Prompting (Generative Forms of AI, such as Gemini, Copilot, ChatGPT, etc.)

-Many argue about the best way to develop AI prompts that are the most effective.
+Many argue about the most effective way to develop AI prompts.
 Lo (2023, 2024) has led librarians in AI prompt generation with his CLEAR approach.
 However, many variations have emerged.
-Many find that the more specific the prompt, the better the results, particularly when they target the follow aspects for their research assignments:
+Many find that the more specific the prompt, the better the results, particularly when they target the following aspects for their research assignments:

 - Tell the AI what role you want it to assume (an expert, a novice, a student, etc.).